 Occasionally, the fair value of assets associated with individual donor-restricted endowment funds may fall below the historical gift amount.
+As of December 31, 2023, 4 endowment funds with a cumulative fair value of \$2,901,739, cumulative historical gift amount of \$2,949,616 and cumulative deficiency of \$47,877 were reported in net assets with donor restrictions.
 As of December 31, 2022, 14 endowment funds with a cumulative fair value of \$3,137,273, cumulative historical gift amount of \$3,651,312 and cumulative deficiency of \$514,039 were reported in net assets with donor restrictions.
 Deficiencies may result from unfavorable market fluctuations that occur shortly after the investment of new donor-restricted contributions and continued appropriation for certain programs that is deemed prudent by the Board of Directors.
-As of December 31, 2021, no endowment funds fell below the historical gift amount.